d22cs051/workshop-cv4biom/README.md

-# NeuRL-RMW.github.io
-Repository to host the website for "Neural Representation Learning for Robot Manipulation Workshop"
+A simple website template for academic and research workshops